History of the Little Claybelt Homesteaders Museum

 The New Liskeard and District Museum was founded in 1974 and started developing a collection of artifacts in the Harris Township Orange Hall building on Highway 65 East.
 On July 15, 1991, the official name was changed to the Little Claybelt Homesteaders Museum.

 In 1997 part of the collection was moved to a small storage barn in Dymond Township beside Ms. Claybelt, the large Holstein cow model, near the Temiskaming Shores & Area Chamber of Commerce.

 In 1999 construction began on a new building at its present location.
 The new Museum building is a replica of the historic Shepherdson Basket and Pump Works that operated in New Liskeard from the 1930s to the 1950s.
 Our new facility officially opened on August 5, 2000.
 A storage building was added to the side and the Museum continues to look for other ways to expand its collection and exhibit space.

 Our exhibits attempt to show the life of the early pioneers of the Little Claybelt region from the 1880s to the 1950s.
 Exhibits are changed periodically to encourage continued interest in return visits to the Museum.

-Since 2006, the Little Claybelt Homesteaders Museum has collected over two hundred and eighty stories and memories of our pioneer families which we have published into volumes entitled Claybelt Chronicles.
-We also maintain a library of local histories at the Museum and add new stories as they become available.
-These stories and histories are accessible for research.
+Since 2006, the Little Claybelt Homesteaders Museum has collected over three hundred and twenty-four stories and memories of our pioneer families which we have published into volumes entitled Claybelt Chronicles, with the older histories in Claybelt Memories.
+We also maintain a library of local family histories at the Museum and add new information as it becomes available.
+This information is accessible for research.
 We have many of these books for sale in our gift shop.